OpenKneeboard/OpenKneeboard/docs/faq.md

 OpenKneeboard has additional integration APIs available for [web dashboards](api/web-dashboards.md).

-DO NOT WRITE SOFTWARE THAT CHANGES OPENKNEEBOARD'S CONFIGURATION FILES; it is extremely likely to break users' configuration when they update OpenKneeboard.
+Do not write software that changes OpenKneeboard's configuration files; it is *extremely* likely to break users' configuration when they update OpenKneeboard.

 OpenKneeboard is a tool for users to show their content how they wish in VR, via OpenKneeboard's settings.
 It is not a developer toolkit.